refactorroom/pim/documents/lession_contribute/01_getting_started.md

 - Performance metrics

 ### Philosophy
-The CLG package follows these principles:
+The pim package follows these principles:
 - **Performance First**: Minimal overhead for production use
 - **Developer Friendly**: Easy to use and debug
 - **Configurable**: Extensive customization options